GamuchiraiS/W2P2-JavaScript/README.md

 # W2P2-JavaScript

-Write a Java program to count the number of even and odd numbers from a series of numbers.
+Write a Javascript program to count the number of even and odd numbers from a series of numbers.